Contact Us

 Step 2: Conversion to Fixed-Fee Milestones

 Stop paying for effort.
 Start paying for outcomes.
 Tell the vendor: "We are freezing all T&M billing effective immediately.
-We will pay the remaining $500k in three tranches, released ONLY upon successful execution of these specific acceptance tests."
+We will pay the remaining $500k in three tranches, released only upon successful execution of these specific acceptance tests."

 • Demanding an immediate "code freeze" for an audit.